 Core Web Vitals parameters are calculated from the Google Chrome experience of users who have given consent to syncing history and enabling usage statistics reports.
 The data is collected and processed by the Chrome User Experience, from here it is then shared with the other analysis tools.

-One of the main tools for analyzing Core Web Vitals is Google Search Console: the tab, that has been recently added, analyzes all the indexed pages of the website.
+One of the main tools for analyzing Core Web Vitals is Google Search Console: the tab, that has been recently added, analyzes all the indexed pages of the website (find out the difference between Google Search Console e Google Analytics).
 You can analyze individual pages (even sites we don’t own) with the Lighthouse and PageSpeed Insightstools, or with the Web Vitals extension for Google Chrome.

 What are the three Core Web Vitals